Nate Eaton Player Props: Royals vs. Athletics

 - Eaton has while batting .040.

-- Eaton has gotten a hit once in 12 games this year, but has had no games with more than one.
+- Eaton produced a hit in one of 13 games so far this season.

-- He has not hit a long ball in his 12 games this season.
+- He has not gone deep in his 13 games this season.

 - Eaton has not driven in a run this season.